theabhishekkk/Youtube-View-Count-Prediction/README.md

 This project provides a straightforward approach to predicting YouTube video view counts using Excel.
 By analyzing historical data, users can forecast future views effectively.

-Requirements
+Requirements:
-Microsoft Excel (2016 or later)
+A. Microsoft Excel (2016 or later)
-Basic knowledge of Excel functions
+B. Basic knowledge of Excel functions

 Steps:
 1. Data Collection or creation